The Best Gas Grills Under $300 to Take Your Barbecues to the Next Level, Tested

 FAQs

-If you’re wondering what the most durable brand of gas grill is or how to maintain your new gas grill, then read on for answers to these and other questions.
+If you’re wondering what the most durable brand of gas grill is or how to maintain your new gas grill, read on for answers to these and other common questions.

 Q. What gas grill lasts the longest?

 While durability varies from grill to grill, Weber has the best reputation for producing the most durable grills on the market.
-This is due to the excellent construction of such models as its Weber Q-1200.
+This is due to the excellent construction of such models as its Weber Q 1200 gas grill

 Q. Do I need to clean a gas grill?

-You should clean a gas grill periodically.
-Never hose off a gas grill, which could cause it to rust.
+You’ll want to clean a gas grill periodically.
+Never hose it off, which could cause it to rust.
 Instead, use a scraper and wire brush to clean residue and char from the grates and the inside of the hood and firebox.
-Then, wipe it down with a damp cloth.
+Then wipe it down with a damp cloth.

 Q. Can I turn on all burners at the same time on a gas grill?

 Yes.
-In fact, you should turn all of the grill’s burners to high in order to preheat the grill before cooking.
+In fact, you’ll want to turn all of the grill’s burners to high in order to preheat the grill before cooking.

 Tony Carrick Avatar